irisnet/irisnet/WHITEPAPER.md

 Tendermint is used as the consensus protocol for building the first zone on the Cosmos Hub.
-Hub can connect to many different kinds of zones, and the communication is achieved via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
+Hub can connect to many different kinds of zones, and the communication is achieved via an inter-blockchain communication ("IBC") protocol, a kind of virtual UDP or TCP for blockchains.
 Tokens can be transferred from one zone to another securely through the Cosmos Hub, without the need for an exchange or a trusted third party between zones.